-Massie Township\
+Massie Township

 Warren County Regional Planning Commission staff completed the land use plan for the township that was adopted by the full RPC in 2001.
+The updated Comprehensive Plan will be completed in 2013.

-Salem Township\
+Salem Township

 Warren County Regional Planning Commission staff completed the land use plan for the township that was adopted by the full RPC in April 1995.
-The staff is working on a new plan that should be completed in 2012.
+The staff completed the new Comprehensive Plan and the Salem Township Trustees will approve in February of 2013.